TN 5 (12-17)

 Diary the case for 15 days (10 days plus 5 days mail time).

-Add the case to the hearing schedule upon receipt of the claimant's response to the notice or upon expiration of the diary, whichever is earlier.
+Add the case to the hearing schedule upon receipt of the individual’s response to the notice or upon expiration of the diary, whichever is earlier.

-Review all responses received from the claimant to make sure that the information needed to provide notification of a hearing is present.
+Review all responses received from the individual to make sure that we have the information we need to provide notification of a hearing.